-Observe that the summands in $\mtx{H}(\vct{\eps})$ are dependent and that they need not satisfy the conditional zero-mean property~\eqref{eqn:cond-zero-mean}.
-Nevertheless, $\mtx{H}(\vct{\eps})$ does satisfy a fruitful self-reproducing property:

-We have applied the pull-through property of conditional expectation, the assumption that the Rademacher variables are independent, and the fact that $\mtx{A}_{jk} = \mtx{A}_{kj}$.
-As we will see, this type of self-reproducing property can be used to construct a matrix Stein pair.
+We have applied the pull-through property of conditional expectation, the assumption that the Rademacher variables are independent and the fact that $\mtx{A}_{jk} = \mtx{A}_{kj}$.
+As we will see, this type of self-reproducing condition can be used to construct a matrix Stein pair.

-A random matrix of the form~\eqref{eqn:second-rad-chaos} is called a \term{second-order Rademacher chaos}.
-This class of random matrices arises in a variety of situations, including randomized linear algebra~\cite{CD11:Matrix-Probing}, compressed sensing~\cite[Sec.~9]{Rau10:Compressive-Sensing}, and chance-constrained optimization~\cite{CheungSoWa11}.
-Indeed, concentration inequalities for the matrix-valued Rademacher chaos have a wide range of potential applications.
+A random matrix of the form \eqref{eqn:second-rad-chaos} is called a \emph{second-order Rademacher chaos}.
+This class of random matrices arises in a variety of situations, including randomized linear algebra \cite{CD12Matrix-Probing}, compressed sensing \cite{Rau10Compressive-Sensing}, Section~9, and chance-constrained optimization \cite{CheungSoWa11}.
+Indeed, concentration inequalities for the matrix-valued Rademacher chaos have many potential applications.